 The department offers a range of courses and research opportunities in many areas, including computational mathematics, mathematical biology, nonlinear phenomena, physical applied mathematics, and probablity and statistics.
 Each of these areas is described below.

 In recent years, there has been an explosion of interest in the study of nonlinear waves and dynamical systems with analytical results, often motivated by the use of computers.
 The faculty in the Department of Applied Mathematics are actively and intensively involved in this growing field.
-Research areas include qualitative analysis and computational dynamics, conservative and dissipative systems, bifurcation theory, the onset and development of chaos, wavelets and multiresolution analysis, integrable systems, solitons, cellular automata, analytic dynamics, pattern formation and symmetry, synchronization, dynamics on networks, fluid dynamics, and transport and mixing.
+Research areas include qualitative analysis and computational dynamics, conservative and dissipative systems, bifurcation theory, the onset and development of chaos, wavelets and multiresolution analysis, integrable systems, solitons, cellular automata, analytic dynamics, pattern formation and symmetry, synchronization, dynamics on networks, fluid dynamics, transport and mixing, and the study of nonlinear phenomena arising from the interactions of many interconnected dynamical units.
 Department courses in this field include dynamical systems, nonlinear wave motion, and many advanced seminars.
 Suitable background courses are analysis, computation, and methods in applied mathematics.
 Valuable supplemental courses include mechanics and fluid dynamics.

 Physical applied mathematics is a term that generally refers to the study of mathematical problems with direct physical application.
 This area of research is intrinsically interdisciplinary.
 In addition to mathematical analysis, it requires an in-depth understanding of the underlying applications area, and usually requires knowledge and experience in numerical computation.
 The department has approximately 40 affiliated faculty who can direct thesis research in areas such as atmospheric and fluid dynamics, theoretical physics, plasma physics, genetic structure, parallel computation, etc. The department’s course requirements are designed to provide students with a foundation for their study (analysis and computation).
 The department also requires supplemental courses in one of the sciences or engineering fields necessary for thesis research in physical applied mathematics.